Four of Cups

 Final Words

-The Four of Wands is about blended pleasure or earning your right to success, growth and pleasure.
-This earning of pleasure requires commitment and work aka pain.
-Without both pleasure and pain, we grow numb to the one we are receiving, and life falls apart through the imbalance caused by the one we are not receiving.
+Without both pleasure and pain, we grow numb to the one we receive, and life falls apart through the imbalance caused by the one we lack.